wjzhengsh/blockchain/howto/remote_peer_operate_aws.md

 You can start, stop, or restart your peer in the environment where you deploy the peer.
 Whenever a certificate is added to the peer, the peer needs to be restarted in order for the new cert to be recognized.
 There are multiple ways to do this:

 - In the AWS console, reboot the peer VPC instance.
-- From inside your peer container run the following command:
+- From inside your peer container, run the following command:

  ```
  docker restart peer